FireClipsPro/Clip-Transformer/app/README.md

 Place raw video into media_storage/raw_videos/

-in media_storage/input_info.csv, add an entry like so:
+in media_storage/input_info.csv, add an entry
-VideoName.mp4,1:14,2:55,motivational

 - Make sure there are no spaces!